AIM IHT ISAs

 Make your ISA Inheritance Tax free

-Did you know ISAs are tax free in your lifetime, but could be liable to Inheritance Tax on your death?
+Did you know ISAs are tax free in your lifetime, but could be liable to Inheritance Tax on your death, or the death of your spouse if later?
 40% of what you’ve carefully saved over the years could end up in the taxman’s coffers, rather than go to your loved ones.

 Until recently there was no way to protect ISAs from IHT without losing the tax benefits of tax-free growth and income.

 It all changed in 2013.
 New rules have made IHT-free ISAs possible.
 This is because you can now hold AIM stocks in ISAs.
 Many – but not all – qualify for Business Property Relief (BPR) so could be passed on IHT free to your heirs provided you hold them for two years and still hold them on death.

 So how could you make your ISA IHT free?

 There is nothing stopping you from selecting AIM stocks yourself.
 But how do you ensure they qualify – and continue to qualify – for the relief?
 Do you have time to research and pick the right stocks?
 AIM is a market of extremes: some shares perform outstandingly, many poorly.

 This is why more and more investors are choosing to invest in an AIM Inheritance Tax ISA portfolio.
 That's a portfolio of AIM stocks selected and managed by a professional manager and held in an ISA.

 - Transfer unlimited amounts from existing Stocks & Shares or Cash ISAs

 - Keep control of your portfolio – take cash out if you need

 - Potentially pass it on IHT free after two years – a saving of 40%